microsounds/microsounds.github.io/.src/notes/figures.md

 ## If you plan to buy or preorder unreleased figures from Japan
 If collecting figures well ahead of their release is something that interests you, be warned that the domestic industry surrounding it is a _predatory one_ that uses gambling mechanics, preorders, small production runs, and long lead times of 6 months or more to dull the impact of irresponsible purchases and maximize your FOMO in order to get you to impulse purchase figures you might have otherwise ignored if they weren't in danger of selling out during the preorder stage and being immediately scalped in the secondary market!

-If a figure is desirable enough, preorders can sell out before the figure has even been finalized, it might just be that the figure is an overpriced, unpopular dud and immediately goes for half the preorder price as a used figure, or it could be that the finished figure looks far better than it did in production shots and you lucked out!
+If a figure's concept is desirable enough, preorders can sell out before the figure has even been finalized.
+It might just be that the figure is overpriced and not very compelling, immediately going for half the preorder price as a barely even touched or displayed preowned figure, or it could be that the finished figure looks far better than it did in promotional shots and you stumbled upon a future classic you won't want to part with at any price.

 It's not uncommon to see gacha-tier mechanics like exclusive accessories or face plates for ordering from specific shops.
 I'm fully expecting outright abusive figure gacha mechanics in the near future, which such tactics like: